Christchurch Adventure Park: Development history

-Parts for the park's chairlift and much of the bike rental fleet were stuck in Wellington after the port was damaged in the 2016 Kaikoura earthquake, but this did not cause a delay to the planned opening.
-It cost NZ$20m to build the park, and the government made a NZ$2m grant available in May 2014.
+Parts for the park's chairlift and much of the bike rental fleet were stuck in Wellington after the port was damaged in the 2016 Kaikōura earthquake, but this did not cause a delay to the planned opening.
+It cost NZ$20m to build the park, and the Government made a NZ$2m grant available in May 2014.
 This grant was given on the condition that the park was to be open by December 2016, which forced the developer to proceed at a high speed after construction started.
 Christchurch City Council later also granted NZ$2m in support of the investment.
 Just over half of the park's funding came from overseas sources.

 The land is owned by McVicar Holdings and is leased to Select Evolution on a 50-year term.
 There were 180 staff involved in building the park, and the park initially employs 100 staff.
 Initially, seven staff are on secondment from the Whistler park as they have experience with running a mountain bike park.
 Much of the balance of the rural land in Cashmere Valley is owned by either the McVicar family, or by Christ's College – one of the local Christchurch schools.